strangebuzz/cache-watcher/README.md

 ## How does it work? 🤔

-The program "watches" your files (.env, YAML, twig) and as soon as it detects a modification, it calls the Symfony `cache:warmup` command to refresh the cache.
+The program "watches" your files (.env, YAML, Twig, Doctrine entities) and as soon as it detects a modification, it calls the Symfony `cache:warmup` command to refresh the cache.
 It's important to understand that the program will not create nor delete files on your filesystem by itself.

 ## Installation 🛠️